 Feeling alone when you have a husband is a more painful type of loneliness than if you’re single, widowed, or divorced.
 When you’re alone in marriage, you’re constantly reminded of what you’re missing and how your relationship was when you first got married.
 You know your marriage could be better, you wish you could connect emotionally with your husband…but you don’t know how to rebuild your relationship.

 The bad new is that there isn’t a magic solution.
-Reconnecting with your husband requires energy and time – and more importantly, commitment on both your parts.
+Reconnecting with your husband requires energy and time.
+Most importantly it commitment on both your parts.
 You can’t connect emotionally with a husband who isn’t interested or able to commit to your marriage.
-If you aren’t sure where he stands, read How to Know if Your Relationship is Worth Fighting For.

 But there is good news!
 You have more power than you think.
 You can sit up, take notice of the things you can change, and choose to let go of what you can’t change.

-You can choose joy, peace, and freedom – even when you feel alone in your marriage.
+You can live with joy, peace, and freedom – even when you feel alone in your marriage.

-The couple has been married for six years; the wife is the “pursuer” who wants more emotional connection in their marriage.
+The couple in the live couples therapy session have been married for six years; the wife is the “pursuer” who wants more emotional connection in their marriage.
 She wants to feel closer to him, to talk more, and to connect the way they did before they had two children.
 The husband is the “pursuee” who thinks things are fine the way they are.
 She feels alone in their marriage; he’d be happy with their relationship if nothing changed.
 He doesn’t feel the need to connect emotionally, and he very much enjoys the way he spends his time.

 The couple who participated in the live marriage counseling session didn’t even realize they were doing this common relationship dance.
 They didn’t know anything about pursuing and being pursued – they just thought they had different opinions about how a marriage should be.
 It wasn’t until the couples therapist pointed out this dance that they realized what was happening.
 That’s the beauty of marriage counseling: it can give you an objective, healthy look at your relationship.
 A counselor can put words to your feelings and give you tools to rebuild your life together.